philipphager/bleno-demo-peripheral/README.md

   Contains a 16 byte (128 bit) uuid, that is used to identify the plant peripheral.

 * **SensorService (uuid: ec1e)** <br>
   Service that contains characteristics for the plant's sensor values.
+All characteristics should be subscribable, to be detected by the plant-a-lot server.
   * **Mock Value Characteristic (readable, subscribable, uuid: ec1f)** <br>
   Starts emitting mock values between 0.00 and 1.00 after subscribing to this characteristic.